For AI agents & their operators

 No install-path credentials for agents

-Operator CLI for behaviour-vs-config mismatches
+Operator CLI for drift

 Building against Chainsaw?